Highway Driving: Interstate and Intrastate

 - Motor Carrier Safety Publications & Reports.
 Federal Motor Carrier Safety Administration (FMCSA), (2014).
 Makes available the latest forms and publications from FMCSA.

 - Preventing Worker Injuries and Deaths from Traffic-Related Motor Vehicle Crashes.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 98-142 (Alert), (1998, July).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 98-142 (Alert), (July 1998).
 Many workers are at high risk of injury and death from traffic-related motor vehicle crashes.
 Approximately three workers die from these crashes each day.

 - Driving Safety: Occupant Protection.
 National Highway Traffic Safety Administration (NHTSA).
 Deals with passenger and pedestrian safety.

 - Trade: Truck Driver.
 Electronic Library of Construction Occupational Health and Safety (eLCOSH).
 Includes a list of links to related training material.